-Keywords: Dental Erosion Prevalence, Fruit Yogurt, Istanbul, Orange Juice, Swimming ental hard tissue loss is caused by a number of factors, including dental caries, trauma, and, increasingly, tooth wear-which can occur by abrasion, attrition, and erosion.^{1,2} Dental erosion is defined as a loss of dental hard tissue caused by acid and, in contrast to caries, without bacterial involvement.
+KEYWORDS: DENTAL EROSION PREVALENCE, FRUIT YOGURT, ISTANBUL, ORANGE JUICE, SWIMMING ental hard tissue loss is caused by a number of factors, including dental caries, trauma, and, increasingly, tooth wear-which can occur by abrasion, attrition, and erosion.^{1,2} Dental erosion is defined as a loss of dental hard tissue caused by acid and, in contrast to caries, without bacterial involvement.
 Erosion may be caused by intrinsic as well as by extrinsic factors.3 The intrinsic factors for dental erosion include vomiting, regurgitation, gastroesophageal reflux, or rumination.^{4,5} The extrinsic factors for dental erosion in childhood are related to acids of dietary or medicinal origins and also to behavioral factors.

-The consumption of soft drinks such as acidic fruit juices, artificially sweetened fruit drinks, and carbonated beverages are the risk factors most significantly related to this dental hard tissue defect.6-10 Lifestyle and behavior differences must also be considered important in the etiology of dental erosion.11 Epidemiological studies have shown that the prevalence of dental erosion in children varies widely between 2% and 57%.12-15
+The consumption of soft drinks such as acidic fruit juices, artificially sweetened fruit drinks, and carbonated beverages are the risk factors most significantly related to this dental hard tissue defect.
+Lifestyle and behavior differences must also be considered important in the etiology of dental erosion.
+Lifestyle and shave shown that the prevalence of dental erosion in children varies widely between 2% and 57%.
+Lifestyle an